yodrew/darkroomretreat/manuscript/design.md

 		- supporter on call 24/7 with cellphone, intercom, or bell
 	- quiet
 		- on a low-traffic street
-		- away from running machines, particularly those producing a low-frequency hum and vibration.
-Specialized detection equipment and a lawsuit may be required to stop it.
-Standard silencing techniques cannot.
+		- away from machines that produce a low-frequency hum and vibration.
+Specialized detection equipment and a [____lawsuit____](http://www.howtowinincourt.com/?refercode=DA0054) may be required to stop it.
+Inexpensive silencing techniques cannot.
 		- sound-insulated to a normal degree
-		- silent machines inside (free of vibration and harmonics)
+		- silent or insulated machines inside (free of vibration and harmonics)
 		- short, occasional noise is ok
 		- _basic:_ quiet enough for your comfort without earplugs
 	- solitudinous
-		- separate, unoccupied building for dedicated darkrooms (see noise section below)
+		- separate, unoccupied building (see noise section below)
 		- small: 0-4 bedrooms, 12-70m^2^
 		- _basic:_
 			- 6m^2^ minimum
-			- be alone in the apartment or house during retreat
+			- either be alone in the house or apartment during retreat
+			- or supporter can stay there too, but not share a wall for sleeping
 	- electromagnetically neutral
 		- natural materials: earth, wood, stone; no metal structure
 		- grounded wiring